yetul/yetul.github.io/_pages/about.md

 * I'm a Ph.D. candidate in finance at the [University of New Orleans](https://www.uno.edu).<br>
 * I'm also alumni from [Northern Michigan University](https://www.nmu.edu)<br>
 <br>
-* My research interests are primarily filter rules and stock market efficiency.
-I've also recently gained interested in machine learning and computer vision.
+*My research has been focused on stock screeners and filter rules.
+I'm working on computer vision and machine learning for my dissertation and job market paper.
+I'm also interested in corporate finance.